younessidbakkasse/calculio/README.md

 ## Will I continue developing this calculator :checkered_flag: :

-Hell Yes!! of course why not, I will add many functionnalities down the road so stay tunned and follow me on gitHub for updates on the project.
+Hell Yes!! of course why not, I will add many functionnalities down the road so stay tunned for updates on the project.

 ## Is it mobile first ? :pencil2: :

 Of course.
 Dont Hesitate to ask for help also thanks for reading this.
-Have a great day coder.
+Have a great day!